 Fledglings have all or most of their feathers and leave the nest just before they can fly.
-The parents are usually nearby and will still be feeding the bird.

-Leave a fledgling alone and watch from a distance; it’s likely that the parents will take care of the bird.
-Never try to return a bird to the nest; this may disturb the other young birds and may be illegal.
+Leave a fledgling alone and watch from a distance, as the parents are usually nearby and will still be feeding the bird.
+Never try to return a bird to the nest as this may disturb the other young birds and may be illegal.

 If a fledgling is in immediate danger, place it in a sheltered spot a short distance away.

+Tawny owlets can climb back up into the nest.
 If you find a tawny owlet under a possible nest site, monitor from a distance to see if the parents are nearby.
 If you hear them calling, leave the bird alone.
-Tawny owlets can climb back up into the nest.

-Capture and boxing
+Capture and boxing baby birds

-If it's safe to catch and handle the bird then, wearing suitable gloves, place it into a secure ventilated cardboard box, lined with towel or newspaper (do not offer food or water).
-Keep the bird somewhere warm and quiet and take it to your nearest wildlife rehabilitator as soon as possible.
+If it's safe to catch and handle the bird then, wearing suitable gloves, place it into a secure ventilated cardboard box, lined with towel or newspaper.
+Don't offer food or water as they require a specialised diet.